Foxtrek64/FurryOne-Dark-Stylus/README.md

 ### Version 0.1.0
   - Initial Release
   - Known Issues:
-    - Account settings are only partially themed.
+    - Account settings and profile pages are only partially themed.
 Attempting to theme these areas results in a phantom white box that obstructs text.
 Will rectify in later releases.
   - Planned features:
     - Customization options